Hancock CountyCity Population 8,209

 Lynn Meadows Discovery Center

-One of the Top 50 Children's Museums in the United States.
-Hands-on Children's Museum with interactive exhibits and games.
-Fun for the whole family.
-Admission charged.
-Mon - Sat, 10 a.m. - 5 p.m.; Sun, Noon - 5 p.m.
+One of the country’s top 50 children’s museums with many exhibits and hands-on fun.
+Mon - Sat, 10 a.m. - 5 p.m.; Sun, 12 - 5 p.m.
+Admission.

 Mississippi Coast Model Railroad Museum